-The upgrade of the Casino Memorial Swimming Pool is part of Council’s ongoing commitment to provide high-quality recreational facilities to the community of Richmond Valley.
+The upgrade of the Casino Memorial Swimming Pool is part of Council’s ongoing commitment to provide high-quality recreational facilities to the Richmond Valley community.

 The existing pool was originally built in 1952 and was extensively refurbished in 1983.